exacheck/exacheck-website/pages/features.md

 ## Feature Overview

+- [Command line interface][ExaCheck Command Line Interface] to test the configuration and run ExaCheck easily
 - Live configuration reloads (adding/modifying/removing services)
 - Health checks implemented in pure python where possible; no need to write scripts or use chains of commands to validate output
 - Detailed logging available